 - 1/2 cup green beans

 - 9 cups water

 - 1/2 cup rolled oats

 I know that looks like a lot of ingredients, but this recipe is actually very easy to prepare.
 The first step is to put the water in a large pot and place it on the stove on medium heat.
 Add the rice and oats and bring to a boil.

 Stir in all of the other ingredients and reduce the heat to low.
-I used carrots, green beans and peas in this recipe, but you can substitute any other dog-friendly vegetables of your choosing.
-You can also substitute 2 tablespoons of of fresh parsley if you have it on hand.
+I used carrots, green beans, and peas in this recipe, but you can substitute any other dog-friendly vegetables of your choosing.
+You can also substitute 2 tablespoons of fresh parsley if you have it on hand.

 When the food has cooled, you can feed it to your pet.
 The recommended serving size is 1/2 cup for every 20-25 pounds of body weight.
 Not only should you check with your veterinarian or a canine nutritionist about possible supplements to ad to this food, you should also ask them about the appropriate serving size for your canine companion.

 Store leftovers in the refrigerator in an airtight container for 5-7 days.
 You can also make this recipe in bulk and store the leftovers in an airtight container in the freezer for up to 3 months.

 READ NEXT: 5 Nutritious Homemade Wet Dog Food Recipes